Lowkh/TDD_Practice_Walkthrough/README.md

 - **E** = Exceptions
 - **S** = Simple scenarios, simple solutions

 The idea is to grow the code in very small steps.
-Start with the simplest case, write a failing test, make it pass with the smallest possible code, and then continue.
+Start with the simplest case, write a failing test, make it pass with the smallest possible code, and then continue.[web:43][web:124][web:45][web:131]

 This tutorial uses a single production function: